mass-leak/Apple-Cracked-Fortnite-Cheats/README.md

 How to use:

+Disable Antivirus
-Launch this, wait for it to close, then open Fortnite.
+Launch this, Wait for the console and when it tells you to launch Fortnite, launch it.
 Make sure you're in windowed full screen.
 Do not use car fly, it's detected.

-Enjoy.
-Working 29/08/2022
+Working 30.08.22
-dont come to me if u get banned, blame apple
+Latest Crack: 29.08.22

 Undetected on EAC/BE
-enjoy